libguestfs-make-fixed-appliance - Make a "fixed appliance" for libguestfs

 You want to have very predictable performance from libguestfs (see guestfs-performance(1)).

-For deeper understanding of why you might need this tool, read the section "FIXED APPLIANCE" below.
+For deeper understanding of why you might need this tool, read "FIXED APPLIANCE" in guestfs-internals(1).

 Instead of running this tool, you can download fixed appliances from http://libguestfs.org/download/binaries/appliance/.
 These appliances were made using this tool.